rabia174/ConformaSight/README.md

 ### Contributing

-The code is produced by the fund provided by the University of Bologna.
+The code is produced with the fund provided by the University of Bologna.

 <b>Authors<b/> <br/>
 Fatima Rabia Yapicioglu <br/>